Gerald W. Hopkins, JR

 Twitter: @BDinkelmann

 Dinkelmann earned his commission as a Coast Guard Officer and a Bachelor of Science in Marine Science from the United States Coast Guard Academy.
-His 13 years in uniform included assignments at the Coast Guard Academy in New London, Connecticut, onboard the Coast Guard Cutter Sedge in Homer, Alaska, at Coast Guard Headquarters in Washington, DC, as well as Groups Detroit and Grand Haven here in Michigan.
+His 13 years in uniform included assignments at the Coast Guard Academy in New London, Connecticut, on board the Coast Guard Cutter Sedge in Homer, Alaska, at Coast Guard Headquarters in Washington, DC, as well as Groups Detroit and Grand Haven here in Michigan.

 Since transitioning from military service, Dinkelmann has amassed more than two decades of experience in public school settings across West Michigan.
 This experience includes roles as a high school science teacher and district technology director for West Ottawa Public Schools, as a science consultant and educational systems analyst for the Ottawa Area Intermediate School District, and as National Program Manager at the VanAndel Education Institute.
 Dinkelmann holds a Master’s in Education with a specialization in Secondary Science Education from Grand Valley State University and is pursuing a Doctorate of Philosophy in Educational Leadership from Western Michigan University.